 Also, not every parent gets the full twelve weeks of unpaid time off under the federal FMLA.
 Small business employees, part-time workers, and the newly hired must rely on the mercy of their employer.

-Pennsylvania does not have a paid family leave program like several of its neighboring states.
+Pennsylvania does not have a paid family leave program like several of its neighboring states do in 2022.
 Therefore, parents who work in the Commonwealth must rely on the generosity of their employer or fend for themselves.

 Short-term disability in PA is the primary way that mothers can enjoy paid maternity leave benefits.
 Once again, the Commonwealth does not have a mandatory program.

 Therefore, women must purchase a policy from a private company before conception.
-New plans exclude pre-existing pregnancy for at least twelve months.
+New plans exclude pre-existing pregnancies for at least twelve months.

 Existing short-term disability coverage could make claim payments for these typical scenarios.